OrenCPC/guide-add-to-mobile-wallet-android/README.md

    - play-services-tapandpay-17.0.1.aar
    - dexguard-runtime-9.0.6.aar

-2. Add the dependencies from previous step under the [libs](https://stackoverflow.com/a/35241990) folder of your project
+2. Add the dependencies from the previous step under the [libs](https://stackoverflow.com/a/35241990) folder of your project
     - In case the libs folder doesn't already exist you can [create it](https://stackoverflow.com/a/25681629)